Ancient system, modern language

 4

-the energy your life may need more of to feel clearer and more aligned
+the energy your chart may need to feel clearer and more balanced

 Operating Styles

-The deeper patterns behind how your energy moves through life.
+The deeper patterns behind how your energy operates.

 Operating Style